 Our reporting system is qualitative and narrative in nature because we do not follow a traditional grading system; however, it is comprehensive and gives a clear picture of each child’s skills, character and interests

-Step 1: Attend an Information Session
+Step 1: Read Our Information Pack

-Click HERE to fill out the form.
+Click HERE to view the Information Pack.

 Step 2: Fill Out an Application